Chealer/ckanext-categroupy/README.rst

 To add a new language, use something like
    $ python setup.py init_catalog --locale YOUR_LANGUAGE
 Replace YOUR_LANGUAGE with the two-letter ISO language code (e.g. es, de).
+Then edit the generated i18n/YOUR_LANGUAGE/LC_MESSAGES/ckanext-categroupy.po.
+You may copy existing translations from your language's ckan.po.

 To keep up with new CKAN releases, you could do something like:
    $ python setup.py update_catalog --locale fr -i ckanext/categroupy/i18n/ckan.pot -o ckanext/categroupy/i18n/fr/LC_MESSAGES/ckanext-categroupy.po